ipfabric/docs/docs/IP_Fabric_Settings/advanced/Vendors_API/Cisco_Viptela_SD-WAN.md

 ## Cisco Viptela SD-WAN

 Starting version **4.1.0** IP Fabric supports Viptela API.
 Viptela devices are discovered only through API.
+Both CLI and vManage modes are supported.
+Some tasks, which get information from templates are supported only for devices in vManage mode (see our [feature matrix](https://matrix.ipfabric.io) for more details).

 1. To add Viptela to discovery global settings, go to **Settings → Advanced → Vendors API** and press the **+Add** button